 Additionally, your kids can get a taste of fresh air and blue skies on horseback with riding opportunities at Disney’s Tri-Circle-D Ranch.

-At Boggy Creek Airboat Adventures and Spirit of the Swamp Airboat Rides, kids will enjoy loud, fast airboats that skim through swamps and across lakes with ease.
+At Boggy Creek Airboat Adventures, Spirit of the Swamp Airboat Rides and Wild Florida, kids will enjoy loud, fast airboats that skim through swamps and across lakes with ease.
 And at Orlando Watersports Complex, located close to Orlando International Airport, the whole family can get into wakeboarding, wakeskating, wakesurfing, kneeboarding and waterskiing.
 However, a waiver is required for children under 18, and a one-hour safety lesson for children under 10.

 Save on discount tickets: Orlando Water Adventures